Avanade/Beef/docs/Entity-Operation-Config.md

 Property | Description
 -|-
 **`webApiRoute`** | The Web API `RouteAtttribute` to be appended to the `Entity.WebApiRoutePrefix`.
 `webApiAuthorize` | The authorize attribute value to be used for the corresponding entity Web API controller; generally either `Authorize` or `AllowAnonymous`.
-Defaults to the `Entity.WebApiAuthorize` configuration property (inherits) where not specified.
+Where not specified no attribute output will occur; it will then inherit as supported by .NET.
 **`webApiMethod`** | The HTTP Method for the operation.
 Valid options are: `HttpGet`, `HttpPost`, `HttpPut`, `HttpDelete`.
 The value defaults as follows: `HttpGet` for `Operation.Type` value `Get` or `GetColl`, `HttpPost` for `Operation.Type` value `Create` or `Custom`, `HttpPut` for `Operation.Type` value `Update`, and `HttpDelete` for `Operation.Type` value `Delete`.
 An `Operation.Type` value `Patch` can not be specified and will always default to `HttpPatch`.
 `webApiStatus` | The primary HTTP Status Code that will be returned for the operation where there is a non-`null` return value.
 Valid options are: `OK`, `Accepted`, `Created`, `NoContent`, `NotFound`.
 The value defaults as follows: `OK` for `Operation.Type` value `Get`, `GetColl`, `Update`, `Delete` or `Custom`, `Created` for `Operation.Type` value `Create`.
 `webApiAlternateStatus` | The primary HTTP Status Code that will be returned for the operation where there is a `null` return value.
 Valid options are: `OK`, `Accepted`, `Created`, `NoContent`, `NotFound`, `ThrowException`.
 The value defaults as follows: `NotFound` for `Operation.Type` value `Get`, `NoContent` for `Operation.Type` value `GetColl`, `Create`, `Update` or `Patch`; otherwise, `ThrowException` which will result in an `InvalidOperationException`.